The Dawning Light

 Indignation, but too late.
 The book had sat unopened.
 The youth had come and gone.
 Nearness to the claim had not been enough.
 Neither prestige nor proximity could substitute for the act of answering.

-From Mecca the Báb proceeds to Medina.
+From Mecca the Báb proceeded to Medina.

 “Repair not unto Thy native land, we beseech Thee, O Thou Beloved of our hearts!
 Abide Thou in our midst, for here, far from the tumult of Thine enemies who are lying in wait for Thee, Thou shalt be safe and secure.
 We are fearful for Thee.
 We dread the plottings and machinations of Thy foes.”

-The Báb answers:
+The Báb answered:

 “I am come into this world to bear witness to the glory of sacrifice.
 You are aware of the intensity of My longing; you realise the degree of My renunciation.
 Nay, beseech the Lord your God to hasten the hour of My martyrdom and to accept My sacrifice.
 Rejoice, for both I and Quddús will be slain on the altar of our devotion to the King of Glory.
 The blood which we are destined to shed in His path will water and revive the garden of our immortal felicity.
 The drops of this consecrated blood will be the seed out of which will arise the mighty Tree of God, the Tree that will gather beneath its all-embracing shadow the peoples and kindreds of the earth.
 Grieve not, therefore, if I depart from this land, for I am hastening to fulfil My destiny.”